equinor/appsec/docs/guidelines/postman.md

 ## Lightweight API Client
+It is possible to run Postman without logging in or needing an account (without applying for it in AccessIT), which Postman has coined "Lightweight API Client".

 The "old" lightweight API client, based on "Scratch Pad", has been discountinued and there is only a single official API Client that can be downloaded.
 After downloading and executing the file, there is a choice of `Or continue with the lightweight API client.` (as of April 2024, this represents itself as a small text below the login-button on starting the application).
 Running the application in this mode will ensure that everything stays local - nothing is being synchronized to the cloud.
 However, it will not be possible to use the full set of features Postman provides and the usage in this mode will be limited to simple manual API testing.